-SaaS has been around for what seems like forever, but one standard hasn’t emerged as the victor for pricing format — and that statement applies to the log management and log analysis industry as well.
-The three pricing standards that have gained the most adoption, however, are daily data caps, monthly data caps, and metered billing.
-In this article, we’ll break down the pros and cons of each.
+SaaS has been around for what seems like forever, but one standard hasn’t emerged as the victor for pricing format -- and that statement applies to the log management and log analysis industry as well.
+The three pricing standards that have gained the most adoption for log management costs, however, are daily data caps, monthly data caps, and metered billing.
+In this article, we’ll break down the pros and cons of each log management costs.
 To do this, we’ll analyze Badass SaaS, a fictitious company that produced the following log data in a month:

 This data volume represents the typical peaks and valleys that we see companies produce in a given month.
 Let’s get into it.

 If Badass SaaS were to utilize a logging platform with a daily volume cap, they’d have to base their plan on the highest daily usage (or face the mighty paywall); using our example above, we see that the highest usage is 512 GB.
 When choosing a plan, they would also have to budget for possible future spikes (for times in future months where the max is above 512 GB).
 Then they would have to choose the closest package that the logging provider offers -- in this case, let’s say its 600 GB/day.
 It becomes painfully obvious that Badass SaaS is paying for a 600 GB daily limit, but is using far less than that on the average day.
 To quantify the waste, badass is averaging 207 GB/day, but is paying for almost three times that.
 The more variability in your data, the more you’re getting squeezed by a company that implements a daily volume cap.
 There’s a tremendous amount of waste that comes into play with daily volume caps.